TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/selected_entities.md

 ## Operations: Transformations

-- Press E to start resizing the selected entities along a single axis.
+- Press E to start resizing the selected entities along a single axis closest to the cursor.
 - Press Shift + E to start resizing the selected entities along two axes closest to the cursor.
 - Press T to start moving the selected entities with your mouse.
 - Press R to start rotating the selected entities.